 Public Access

-The Permit holder will not prevent public access to the Land or parts of the Land unless that land has been closed to the public under the Conservation Act.
+The Permit holder will not prevent public access to the Land or parts of the Land unless that land has been closed to the public under the Conservation Act, or in emergency situations, or to meet immediate health and safety management requirements.
 Where public closure has occurred, the Permit holder is deemed to have been given approval to trespass the public for unlawful entry.

 Removal of Material